meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/service/technicalservice/endpoint/README.md

 So, the endpoint generated will be accessible with GET method under /rest/get-synchronous-endpoint/Webdrone?creationDate=2011&headOffice=Dijon and the result will be returned once the script has been executed.

-Both basePath and path coulde
+Both basePath and path could be set

 ### POST Asynchronous endpoint